Credit History: Car Finance Jargon Busters

-Are you wondering what your credit history has to do with financing a car? 🤔 Well it's really important to have a good credit history to get a good car finance deal.
+Are you wondering what your credit history has to do with financing a car, and does it sound like one of those jargon terms to you? 🤔 Well, it's really important to have a good credit history to get a good car finance deal.
 For many young drivers, it’s hard to get car finance with little or no credit history.
 And there are also some car buyers who are finding it difficult to finance cars because their credit histories are poor.
-So just how important is your credit record when it comes to securing car finance and what are the ways you improve it?
+So just how important is your credit record when it comes to securing car finance, and what are the ways you improve it?
 Let’s learn more about how crucial your credit history is when applying for car finance.

 What’s a Credit History?